What are the relevant historic issues in Ecuador’s foreign policy?

 Interestingly, while there were no successful coup d’etats in the 1980s, power oscillated in a constant ‘back and forth’ between presidents from the coast and the sierra in a continuation of the historic rivalries that exist between the ‘liberal’ coast with Guayaquil at its center and the more ‘conservative’ capital of Quito in the sierra.
 This situation continued throughout the 1980s and 1990s but has favored coastal candidates in the 21st century.

-Below is a table that graphs the 2007 inflation adjusted average annual price of crude oil in the US with instances of coup d’etats in Ecuador between 1960 and 2008.
+This graph shows the 2007 inflation adjusted average annual price of crude oil in the US with instances of coup d’etats in Ecuador between 1960 and 2008.

 As shown by the green line, the period between the 1959 banana bust and beginning of the oil boom in the early 1970s is marked by continuous political unrest with a total of six coup d’états during this time period.